Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.8 - 1.12.2
 Currently Active

-- [Diorite](https://github.com/Diorite/Diorite) - Diorite was a server software which aimed at performance and security.
-It was planned to use special tick regions to take advantage of all cores one a server.
+- [Diorite](https://github.com/Diorite/Diorite) - Diorite was a server software that aimed at performance and security.
+It was planned to use special tick regions to take advantage of all cores on a server.
 It also checked if packets were valid and skipped ones that might crash the server or allow players to cheat.
 Version: 1.11.2
 Discontinued